sai-chai/Picman/README.md

 # Picman
 ### Rudimentary 3D maze navigation game, complete with ghosts to run from, 'dots' to eat, and coins that allow you to have a go at your enemies.
 Rights disclaimer: this game is a derivative work of Pac-Man®, rights reserved by Bandai Namco Ent.
-It was created under the conditions of Fair Use, pursuant to 17 U.S.C. § 107, related admendments, and case law.
+It was created for educational purposes under the conditions of Fair Use, pursuant to 17 U.S.C. § 107, related admendments, and case law.

 ## Maze Generation
 Uses a DFS algorithm to randomly generate the edges of the maze.
 A sequence of numbers from 0 to n-1, where n is the total number of cells, is shuffled randomly.
 Once all cells are generated and edges are determined, each cell is assigned a spawn number from the shuffled sequence, a modulus of which is used by the MazeCell instance to determine whether the cell will spawn a coin or dot.
 Difficulty rises exponentially with maze size, not just because of size alone, but also the scarcity of coins.